Statistical inference for multivariate extremes via a geometric approach: Simulation study

 For distributions (II) and (III), the geometric approach and CE exhibit quite similar performance, although CE has a smaller variance for estimates of $\Pr(\bm{X} \in B_2)$ under distribution (II), and of $\Pr(\bm{X} \in B_3)$ under distribution (III).
 MRV is not an appropriate method for these distributions and always performs badly; HRV is appropriate in the joint tail, where it exhibits similar performance to other methods for (II) and better performance for (III), while it leads to poor estimates in other regions.
-An additional boxplot in Section~\ref{sec:simstudyextra} of the supplement displays more detailed information for the estimates of $\Pr(\bm{X} \in B_1)$ under distribution (III).
+Additional boxplots in the right panel of Figure~\ref{fig:extra2dboxplots} display more detailed information for the estimates of $\Pr(\bm{X} \in B_1)$ under distribution (III).
 As described for distribution (I), we also used a suitable $k>1$ for estimating this probability.
 The geometric approach outperforms CE in this case.
-This is because, using an appropriate $k$, we are able to simulate points to generate non-zero estimates of the probabilities (93.5\% and 100\% of estimates are positive for the two thresholds shown).
-In contrast, only 43.5\% and 43.5\% of estimates are positive for CE.
+This is because, using an appropriate $k$, we are able to simulate points to generate non-zero estimates of the probabilities (93\% and 100\% of estimates are positive for the two thresholds shown).
+In contrast, only 45.5\% and 46\% of estimates are positive for CE.